The Centers for Disease Control and Prevention (CDC) estimate that 3,500

 - When swimming in an ocean, don’t panic if you find yourself in a

 current.
-Swim with the current, gradually trying to make your way back to shore.
+Swim with the current, gradually trying to make your way back

 - Use a life jacket.
 Do not use air-filled or foam toys, such as water wings,